zeruhur/goldenidol/06_archetypes.md

 5. Made enemies or rivals through my work.
 6. Suffered physical or mental injuries while flying.

-#### Why do you joined LARA?
+#### Why did you join LARA?
 1. Air is my element.
 And the planes make me dive into it.
 2. They said they needed pilots, so I thought I'd start settling debts with society.
 3. Excitement and danger are like a drug to me
-4. There are still corners of the world I don't know....
+4. There are still corners of the world I don't know...
 5. A freelance pilot earns significantly less than what LARA offers.
 6. I enjoy working in teams and transporting my teammates wherever they need.